Yvand/terraform-azurerm-sharepoint/README.md

 - SharePoint: Size [Standard_B4ms](https://docs.microsoft.com/azure/virtual-machines/sizes-b-series-burstable) (4 vCPU / 16 GiB RAM) and OS disk is either a 32 GiB [standard SSD E4](https://learn.microsoft.com/azure/virtual-machines/disks-types#standard-ssds) (for SharePoint Subscription and 2019), or a 128 GiB [standard SSD E10](https://learn.microsoft.com/azure/virtual-machines/disks-types#standard-ssds) (for SharePoint 2016 and 2013).

 You can visit <https://azure.com/e/c494029b0b034b8ca356c926dfd2688a> to estimate the monthly cost of the template in the region/currency of your choice, assuming it is created using the default settings and runs 24*7.

+## Known issues

+- The password of the directory synchronization connection (set in parameter `service_accounts_password`) needs to be re-entered in the "Edit synchronization connection" page, otherwise SharePoint is somehow unable to decrypt it and the import fails.

 ## More information